About the S.M.L.A.

 While our Shuswap Association is not as large as some of our neighbouring associations (we typically have an annual registration between 70 and 90 players throughout all divisions), we continually field teams which are eager and competitive in their league and tournament games.
 We enjoy the assistance of a dedicated group of parents, coaches and directors in the Shuswap region (Salmon Arm, Enderby, Sicamous and Sorrento areas) who promote and grow this exciting sport.

 Box Lacrosse is an exciting event which combines speed, physical condition, coordination and team work together in a physically challenging sport.
-The combination of action and reaction makes Box as much fun to play as it is to watch.
+The combination of action and reaction makes Box as much fun to watch as it is to play.
 We hope that you develop a love of this sport as we have and try it out.

 Lacrosse, referred to by the First Nations as the “Creator’s Game” and considered to be North America’s first sport, was born of the First Nations, christened by the French, and adapted and raised by the Canadians.
 Modern lacrosse has been embraced by athletes and enthusiasts of the United States and the British Commonwealth for over a century.